 1. Say Hell No to Re-bandaging

-Right after you take off the bandage from your appointment, wash it using lukewarm water and antibacterial soap.
-This is really important actually so that you get off all of the product and blood that could be leftover.
+After you remove the bandage from your appointment, wash it using lukewarm water and antibacterial soap.
+This is really important, actually, so that you get off all of the product and blood that could be left over.
 Leftover blood on tattoos can make your scabs bigger and thicker.

 The Dangers of Hot Water

 There’s nothing like a long, hot shower, especially in the winter.
 However, using hot water on a new tattoo can cause real damage.
 That is because hot water will open your pores and make the area susceptible to bacteria and ink leaking.